-If you're planning to travel to Mexico in July, you should be aware that this is the wettest month of the year through most of the country, so don't forget to pack a raincoat or umbrella.
+If you're planning to travel to Mexico in July, you should be aware that this is the wettest month of the year through central and southern Mexico, so don't forget to pack a raincoat or umbrella.
 It rains mostly in the afternoon and evening so it probably won't interfere with your sightseeing plans.
 This is school holiday time, so it's a good idea to make travel arrangements in advance.
 Read on for the most noteworthy festivals and events taking place in Mexico in July.

 Festival Internacional de Guitarra - International Guitar Festival